Seth-Johnson/duoAlert/README.md

 ## how do i configure this?

 DuoAlert reads a basic JSON configuration file to determine which users to follow and what the webhook URL is.
 If `use_giphy` is `true` then the phrases pulled from phrases will be used to search giphy and pull the top gif.
-If `false` your predetermined gif's will be used.
+If `false` your predetermined gifs will be used.

 place your `config.json` file in the directory the command is ran from:
 ```